RepoLaunch: Automating Build and Management of Code Repositories across Languages and Platforms: RepoLaunch

 \subsection{Build Stage}

 \textbf{Setup Agent}.
-The Setup Agent uses the context from the Preparation stage to install dependencies and compile the repository.
+The Setup Agent uses the context from the Preparation Agent to install dependencies and compile the repository.
 It is equipped with a \textbf{Bash} tool for executing shell commands within the container and a \textbf{WebSearch} tool for retrieving external knowledge to resolve errors.
 After attempting to build the repository, the agent searches for the repository’s regression test commands.
 If a majority of test cases pass, the container is handed off to the \textbf{Verify Agent}.

 \textbf{Verify Agent}.
-The Verify Agent validates the build outcome to mitigate potential hallucinations by the Setup Agent.
+The Verify Agent validates the build outcome to mitigate LM hallucinations.
 It inspects the command history to identify test commands that report the status of \textbf{individual} test cases.
-If the majority of tests pass, the container is committed as a new image.
-Otherwise, the agent reports the failure back to the Setup Agent for retry.
-This loop continues until a maximum number of retries is reached, after which the build is marked as failed.
+If the majority of tests pass and tests related to core functionalities, especially integration tests pass, the container is committed as a new image.
+Otherwise, the agent reports the failure back to the Setup Agent for retry, until the maximum retrial limit, after which the build is marked as failed.

+Human verification of 100 instances that passed the Verify Agent shows only two cases had incomplete build, which were reliably caught and aborted by the subsequent agent.